The employment contract

 If - following agreement with the employees' representatives - you change some of these terms, you should inform the employees concerned - ideally in writing.

-However, if the changes affect the terms of the written statement, you must inform the employees individually in writing - and must do this within one month of the changes coming into effect.
+However, if the changes affect the terms of the written statement of employment, you must inform the employees individually in writing - and must do this within one month of the changes coming into effect.

 What information is an employee entitled to receive when there is a change of employer?

-When there is a change of employer, a new and full written statement of employment particulars must normally be given to employees within two months.
+When there is a change of employer, a new and full written statement of employment of employment particulars must normally be given to employees within two months.

 However, there are some exceptions.
 You don't need to give a new statement if the name of the business changes without any change in the employer's identity, or if the identity changes in circumstances where the employee can continue their employment, as long as there is no other change in terms and conditions.